All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do protein shakes count toward my daily water intake?

 Partially.
 Shakes made with water or milk do contribute to your overall fluid intake.
-However, they should not replace plain water.
+But they shouldn't replace plain water.
 GLP-1 medications can increase your risk of dehydration, so aim for at least 64 ounces of plain water daily in addition to any shakes you drink.

 Let's Make This Happen